P0ulpy/cmake-vcpkg-template/README.md

 [![CMake Build on multiple platforms](https://github.com/P0ulpy/cmake-vcpkg-template/actions/workflows/cmake-build-multi-platform.yml/badge.svg)](https://github.com/P0ulpy/cmake-vcpkg-template/actions/workflows/cmake-build-multi-platform.yml)
 # Cmake & vcpkg template

-This is a template repository made to quickly set up a project using cmake & vcpkg.
+Use this template repository to quickly set up a project using cmake & vcpkg.

 You can change the name of the project in the `CMakeLists.txt` and `vcpkg.json` files.